Door to door Service

 While each method has its particular advantages and disadvantages, roro allows for the shortest possible loading and unloading time and it is also the safest way of doing so.
 Roro also tends to be better suited for transporting vehicles.

-However, if speed is not a priority then lolo remains a strong option.
+However, if speed is not a priority than lolo remains a strong option.
 As well as being better for the environment, lolo is less expensive than roro.
 What's more, for high-volume shippers, lolo might make more sense as these vessels often have a larger load capacity.

 We can always assist you with any port